PJJulongbayan/PJJulongbayan/README.md

 I'm PJ from Manila, and I am a Data Scientist.
 I enjoy leveraging data and on business environments.

+## Skills and Experience
-Skills: Machine Learning / Python / R/ SQL/ Excel / Qlik
+* 💻 Python / R / SQL / Qlik / Excel
+* 🌱 I manage data science teams
+* 💬 I thaught Industrial Engineering and Statistics and Probability courses in the university

+## Skills and Experience
-- 🌱 I’m currently learning Large Language Models
+- 🤔 I’m learning Large Language Models
-- 💬 Ask me about Managing data science teams
 - 📫 How to reach me: email me at pj.julongbayan@gmail.com
 - ⚡ Fun fact: I enjoy bike cycling with my siblings.